 Like Rafael, Alberto had been lured to Bali by the lifestyle.
-He’d first arrived for a surfing holiday, met an Australian girl and stayed a year, racking up huge debts and visa-overstay fines.
-So when Peruvian Poca, who he’d met on the night scene, offered him a fast way to wipe his debts by a quick trip to Peru, he decided why not.
+He’d first arrived for a surfing holiday, met an Australian girl and stayed for a year, racking up huge debts and visa-overstay fines.
+So, when Peruvian Poca, who he’d met on the night scene, offered him a fast way to wipe out his debts with a quick trip to Peru, he decided why not!

 I did it because I realized there were a lot of people doing this, and I needed the money.
-I was with debts, like a lot of bills piling up, so I took my chance.
-I crossed the globe, picked up this bag with two and a half kilos, put it on my back, and then starts the Midnight Express movie.
+I was with debts, like a lot of bills piling up.
+So I took my chance.
+I crossed the globe, picked up this bag with 2 ½ kilos, put it on my back, and then starts the Midnight Express movie.

-Alberto spent two weeks surfing in Lima to give himself a viable cover.
-On the final day Poca’s local contact passed him a loaded backpack.
-From that moment, his muscles were flexed tight as on every leg of the run he imagined jail, just waiting for the barred door of a cell to slam shut: ‘I thought there was a 50:50 chance of going to jail.’
+To give himself a viable cover, Alberto spent two weeks surfing in Lima.
+On the final day Poca’s local contact gave him a loaded backpack, and from that moment his muscles were tightly flexed.
+On every leg of the run he imagined jail, just waiting for the barred door of a cell to slam shut: ‘I thought there was a 50:50 chance of going to jail.’

-He was on his own, and knew if he if he got busted no one would come running to help, so decided to play by his own rules, using his instincts.
+He was on his own, fully aware that if he got busted, no one would come running to help.
+So he decided to play by his own rules, using his instincts.
 Instead of risking Lima’s airport, he took the bus to Santiago, Chile.
-Typically, all bags were offloaded at the border, and searched one by one.
-Alberto was anxiously watching as sniffer dogs prowled the bags.
+Typically, all bags were offloaded at the border and searched one by one.
+Alberto anxiously watched as sniffer dogs prowled the bags.
 ‘This yours?’ an official shouted.
-‘Yes, that’s mine,’ Alberto said, acting blasé as the man unzipped his backpack to let a Labrador stick its nose inside.
-Alberto tensed in a split second of terror, but the dog lost interest fast.
+‘Yes, that’s mine,’ Alberto called back, acting blasé as he watched the man unzipp his backpack to let a Labrador stick its nose inside.
+Alberto tensed for a split second of terror, but the dog lost interest fast.
 The repellent spray had worked.

 His next test was a passport check.
-Alberto reached the front of the line.
-The customs official was a cliché baddie, laughable if it hadn’t been such a scary moment.
-He had a hulking body, huge hands, big head and face, dominated by a handlebar moustache and mirrored Ray-Bans.
+When Alberto reached the front of the line, the customs official was a cliché baddie, laughable if it hadn’t been such a scary moment.
+He had a hulking body, huge hands, big head and a face dominated by a handlebar moustache and mirrored Ray-Bans.
 Alberto handed him his passport.
-He lifted his sunglasses – it was night time – stared into Alberto’s eyes and asked, ‘What’s your full name and date of birth?’
-These were ostensibly benign questions, but clever enough to catch anyone travelling on a false passport, who at the critical moment blew it on the basics.
-Alberto was using his real name and had mentally rehearsed on the bus trip for the notorious border quiz.
+The official lifted his sunglasses – it was night time – stared into Alberto’s eyes, and asked, ‘What’s your full name and date of birth?’ —ostensibly benign questions, but clever enough to catch anyone travelling on a false passport, who at the critical moment blew it on the basics.
+Alberto was using his real name and had mentally rehearsed, on the bus trip, for this notorious border quiz.

-Simple things, that on a non–drug run flight would mean nothing, turned into heart-palpitating moments.
-While standing in line to re-board, his name suddenly blasted out of loudspeakers across the airport; they were calling him to the airline desk.
+Simple things, which on a non–drug run flight would mean nothing, became heart-palpitating moments.
+While queing to re-board the plane in transit, his name suddenly blasted out of loudspeakers, across the airport, calling him to the airline desk.
 He froze, every muscle rigid, his chest squeezing tight.
 They’d found the blow.
 He had to run, but where?
-He was thinking fast.
-He frantically looked around for an escape.
-Maybe the toilet window?
-No, he was on the second floor, and even if he made the jump, he’d never escape the airport fences.
+He was thinking fast, frantically looking around for an escape — maybe the toilet window?
+No. He was on the second floor.
+And even if he made the jump, he’d never escape the airport fences.
 He was stuck, plunged into a nightmare where he was being chased but couldn’t run.

 I thought, ‘This is it.
 I’m gone.
 Oh fuck, they found it for sure.’
 My heart was banging.
 I was looking everywhere for somewhere to run.
 Then I thought I’m going to just play dumb.
 I made up a quick story in my head: ‘I exchanged my surfboard for this bag with a guy, Pablo, and I didn’t know the shit was there.’
 I would stick with the story to the end.

 Alberto, now third in line, overheard this conversation, but stuck to his plan.
-It was his only option; there was no turning back.
-With adrenalin coursing though his veins, he showed the girl his boarding pass, bracing for police to pounce, his eyes scanning for them, sure these were his last seconds of freedom.
+It was his only option.
+There was no turning back.
+Adrenalin coursed though his veins as he showed the girl his boarding pass, bracing for police to pounce, his eyes scanning for them, sure these were his last seconds of freedom.

 I was getting mentally ready to be tortured.
 I’d heard that’s what they did.
 I was just waiting for Federal Police to come.
 Then the stewardess comes and says, ‘Oh, excuse me, are you Mr Lopez?
 We have a little problem, we overbooked the plane, and sold your seat to a family travelling together, so would you mind if we moved you to business class?’
 I was thinking, ‘Thank you, god, I’m never ever going to do this again.’

-Finally he arrived in Bali, picked up his bag and, despite a raging pulse, breezed through customs, feeling sheer joy on the other side.
+Finally, he arrived in Bali, picked up his bag and despite his raging pulse, breezed through customs.
+He felt sheer joy on the other side.

 There was a very glamorous side to this business.
 You’d feel very important; there was all this fantasy surrounding it.
 It was like living in a movie, like Tequila Sunrise.
 I would do that secret agent thing until the deal was done, then go back to my normal life as a surfer, just cruise and surf.
 So I had like two lives, parallel.